12 Tips for Traveling to Paris Alone

 Use Google offline maps.

 While I’m all for getting lost on purpose when in a new place, if you’re alone it’s best to at least be somewhat familiar with where you are.
-Once you have a destination (in this case “Paris”), put it into Google maps on your phone, click on the destination and then select to download the area.
+Once you have a destination (in this case “Paris”), put it into Google maps on your phone.
+Click on the destination and then select to download the area.
 (You’ll need to be on Wifi to successfully do this!)

 Google will save it for you within Maps so you can “walk around” the area even without data or wifi.
 You’ll see most street names and the infamous blue dot will be able to follow you.
-You can also easily look up addresses of places you’re looking to get to because Google has the area saved and is able to recall destinations.
-This tip is a lifesaver!

 Use common sense.

-You may feel fine walking home late at night in your home city or town.
-But when you’re in a foreign place, spend the $10 and take an Uber or cab and ensure you’ll get home safely.
-Be aware of your surroundings and conscious of common scams in Paris for pickpocketing and avoid having your phone out while riding the subway or walking around when possible as iPhone thefts can be common in Paris.
+Be aware of your surroundings and conscious of common scams in Paris for pickpocketing.
+And avoid having your phone out while riding the subway or at train stations.
+I advise this even for walking around when possible as iPhone thefts can be common in Paris.
 This tip is particularly important for solo female travelers.

 Pick places appropriately.